Central Mail Service

 - Drop outgoing mail into the proper compartment (Campus, Metered, or Stamped) of the dispatch box in your building.
 Do not mix together these types of mailings.
 Doing so will delay your mail!

 - Be sure to sort campus mail for in-house delivery within your own building.
 Depositing this mail into campus mail boxes for redelivery back to point of origin is very inefficient and causes needless delays.

-- To speed delivery time of incoming Federal mail, include your name, department, building, and correct Zip+4 code in the return address of all outgoing correspondence.
+- To speed delivery time of incoming USPS mail, include your name, department, building, and correct Zip+4 code in the return address of all outgoing correspondence.
 If you don't know your Zip+4 code, contact Central Mail Services at 2-7751.